sassoftware/restaf/README.md

 The code to handle the initialization, cellediting and scrolling is the code below.
 Notice the similarity with the Example 2 Scenario aboe.
 The key differences are:

-- The authtentication(viyaConnection) uses authorization_code flow.
+- The authentication(viyaConnection) uses authorization_code flow.
 - The initialize function is executed after DOM initialization.

 The html